 - MSLE practitioners are certified by an accrediting organization and must complete continuing education credits to maintain their certification to continue being qualified as a provider of MSLE.

 Why does our program stand apart from other educational interventions?

 - Our teacher training program is one of the most intensive teacher training programs offered.

 - It recognizes the neurological basis of dyslexia and provides learning experiences that build new neurological pathways allowing students with dyslexia to comprehend written language.

 - Lessons are one-on-one and written specifically for each student.
 It is individual.

 - It incorporates findings from the latest research on reading acquisition.

 - Once a student learns a language concept, they take responsibility for applying it.
-The tutor cues and guides the student but will never take away the student’s opportunity to arrive at the correct answer on their own.
+The tutor cues and guides the student but never takes away their opportunity to arrive at the correct answer on their own.